Skip to Content

 Massey University’s proud record dates back to 1927 when we offered New Zealand’s first degrees in agriculture and horticulture.

 Massey is world-ranked and New Zealand’s No 1 university in agriculture according to the QS (Quacquarelli Symonds) rankings and ShanghaiRankings.

 As a student, you will benefit from our internationally recognised capability and leadership in this area.

 We work to ensure that our teaching fits with the changing environment, which means that you will emerge with a relevant qualification valued by potential employers.
 Massey has strong links with industry.

 Postgraduate study is hard work but hugely rewarding and empowering.
-The workload of the Postgraduate Diploma in Science (Soil Science) replicates the high-pressure environment of senior workplace roles.
+The workload of the Postgraduate Diploma in Science and Technology (Soil Science) replicates the high-pressure environment of senior workplace roles.

 Postgraduate study is not just ‘more of the same’ undergraduate study.
 Our experts are there to guide but if you have come from undergraduate study, you will find that postgraduate study demands more in-depth and independent study.
 It takes you to a new level in knowledge and expertise especially in planning and undertaking research.